Ugocode/QRCode-Generator-App/README.md

 This is a Flutter Chrome Extension App Project.

+This project looks like this:

-You can use it to genereate any url or phone number QR Code
+You can use it to generate any URL or phone number QR Code

 ## Getting Started